javierbrk/epoll-coroutine/README.md

 # My local improvements

+The original project has a problem with socket liberation.

-Fixed socket liberation and task destructors are working.
+This implementation fixes socket resource liberation and task destructor.

 The branch named cppcoro includes the original task by lewissbaker wich also correctly frees the resources.